kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Installation/AutomatedInstallation(recommend)/Index.rst

 #.
 Open the statistik module (Web -> Statistics ) and click on the page,
    or a subpage, where you added the static template:

    #.
-The backendmodule now recognizes, that Piwik is not installed (by
+The backendmodule now recognizes, that Matomo is not installed (by
       checking, if the config file exists).

    #.
 The backendmodule will now download, extract and install the latest
-      Piwik release into typo3conf/piwik.
+      Matomo release into typo3conf/piwik.
 This could take a while.

    #.
-The backendmodule will now reload and you will now able to use Piwik
+The backendmodule will now reload and you will now able to use Matomo
       via the Direct Statistics Access dropdown box.

 #.
 (If you like to use GeoIPDatabase use the admin functions of the